-As of the year 2008 Oikocredit does not qualify as a so called ANBI (a charity in the sense of the Dutch Income Tax Act).
-This means that donations and inheritances received by Oikocredit are subject to tax.
-The applicable rate varies from 41 up to 68 percent.
-For inheritances an amount of EUR 1.976 is free from inheritance tax and for donations an amount of EUR 2.734 is free from gift tax.
-In case a donation exceeds this amount of EUR 2.734 the whole donation is subject to gift tax.
+As of the year 2008 Oikocredit does not qualify as a so called 'ANBI' (a charity in the sense of the Dutch Income Tax Act).
+This means that donations and inheritances received by Oikocredit are subject to gift or inheritance tax.
+The applicable tax rates vary from 30 up to 40 percent (percentages applicable in fiscal year 2010).
+For inheritances or donations an amount of EUR 2,000 per donor or deceased is exempt from inheritance or gift tax.
+If in a calendar year the total amount of donations received from an individual donor exceeds this amount of EUR 2,000, the surplus is subject to gift tax.
+The same applies to inheritances or bequests received by Oikocredit.

-Donations and inheritances received by Oikocredit are, subject to a number of exceptions, generally free from Dutch gift and inheritance tax, in case the donor or deceased is not a (deemed) resident of the Netherlands.
+Donations and inheritances received by Oikocredit are generally exempt from Dutch gift and inheritance tax, in case the donor or deceased is not a (deemed) resident of the Netherlands.